-SEEC 4140 Practicum in Mild Disabilities

-will work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
+SEEC 4140 Practicum in Mild Disabilities Prerequisite: SPEC 2000.
+Co-requisite: SPEC 4110.
+Supervised classroom experiences in a school setting where individuals with mild disabilities are receiving services.
+Students will work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
 Emphasis will be on providing direct instruction to students with mild disabilities and application of content of SPEC 4110 with students of school age.